Chart Color Schemes

 Infrastructure

-Lightsview has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Lightsview has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-No infrastructure changes have been identified by AreaSearch that could impact the area.
-Key projects include Enfield Memorial Park Expansion & Redevelopment, Laing St, Northfield, Gawler Line Electrification & Level Crossing Removals (includes Valley View area works), and Valley View Secondary School upgrade.
+No changes can significantly impact a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+In total, zero projects have been identified by AreaSearch that could potentially affect the area.
+Notable projects include Enfield Memorial Park Expansion & Redevelopment, Laing St, Northfield, Gawler Line Electrification & Level Crossing Removals (includes Valley View area works), and Valley View Secondary School upgrade, with the following list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.